Skip to Content

 Have a Harc Day

-Held every year typically but not always on Valentine’s Day, Have a Harc Day brings together Harc individuals with intellectual and developmental disabilities (IDD), their families, and supporters at the Connecticut State Capitol for a day of advocacy and connection.
+Held every year, typically on Valentine’s Day, Have a Harc Day brings together Harc individuals with intellectual and developmental disabilities (IDD), their families, and supporters at the Connecticut State Capitol for a day of advocacy and connection.
 This meaningful event highlights Harc’s mission while engaging policymakers, who hear firsthand about the impact that funding and supportive policies have on individuals with IDD and their families.

 Why Valentine’s Day?
 We chose Valentine’s Day to emphasize the heart behind our mission and the importance of compassionate support for people of all abilities.
 Have a Harc Day is a day of both advocacy and love—love for community, inclusion, and a brighter future for everyone.